commitsto/commits.to/README.md

 ## Computing Statistics

-The only statistics we'll care about initially are the number of promises the user has made and their reliability percentage.
-And how many pending vs past promises.
+We'll care about the following statistics initially:

+1. Each promise's late penalty (0% if not yet late)
+2. Each promise's max credit (100% if not yet late)
+3. Each user's total number of promises made
+4. Each user's total number of promises pending
+5. Each user's overall reliability score

+### Individual Promises

 The relevant fields (see the "[Promise Data Structure](#promise-data-structure)" section) are: